privacy-scaling-explorations/maci/CONTRIBUTING.md

 # Contributing

-:tada: Thank you for being interested in contributing to MACI! :tada:
+🎉 Thank you for being interested in contributing to MACI! 🎉

 Feel welcome and read the following sections in order to know how to ask questions and how to work on something.